JuliaComputing/Multibody.jl/docs/src/examples/spring_damper_system.md

 # Spring-damper system

+Welcome to the spring-damper system example, where we will show you the process of modeling and simulating a basic yet essential mechanical system using the powerful Multibody.jl package in JuliaSim.
+By understanding the underlying principles of spring-damper systems, you will gain valuable insights into the behavior of various real-world systems, such as suspension systems in vehicles, vibration isolation mechanisms, and biomechanical structures.

 This tutorial mirrors that of the following Modelica tutorial [Spring damper system](https://doc.modelica.org/om/Modelica.Mechanics.MultiBody.Examples.Elementary.SpringDamperSystem.html) and demonstrates that a body can be freely moving without any connection to a joint.
 In this case body coordinates are used as states by setting the option `isroot=true` to the body.

 ![Spring-damper system](https://doc.modelica.org/Modelica%203.2.3/Resources/Images/Mechanics/MultiBody/Examples/Elementary/SpringDamperSystem.png)